DragonChen-TW/tap-ninja-bot/rules/implementation-plan.md

 *Note: No unit tests are required for this implementation plan.
 The application should be validated through manual testing of each component.*

-*WSL Environment Notes:*
+*Windows Environment Notes:*
-1. *Always ensure X server is running on Windows before starting the application*
+1. *Make sure Tesseract OCR is properly installed and added to PATH*
-2. *If screenshot functionality fails, try using alternative methods (MSS or pyscreenshot)*
+2. *For screenshot issues, try switching between PyAutoGUI and MSS libraries*
 3. *For Tesseract issues, verify the path is correctly configured in the code*